 The small 157 acre Lee River wildlife CHU is located in Jericho.
-This site is dominated by hemlock northern hardwood upland natural The CHU contains communities. minor amounts of forested riparian habitat, early succession habitat, and bear wetlands.
+This site is dominated by hemlock northern hardwood upland natural communities.
+The CHU contains minor amounts of forested riparian habitat, early succession habitat, and bear wetlands.
 An alder swamp, spruce-fir-tamarack swamp, northern white cedar swamp and emergent wetlands comprise nearly half of this CHU.
-This long and narrow CHU has no core habitat and overall this site horizontal
+This long and narrow CHU has no core habitat and overall this site exhibits a moderate horizontal diversity.